+After declining during the pandemic, the bank's wholesale funding issuance is likely to normalise following the expiration of the RBNZ's Funding for Lending Programme, which was established in November 2020 in response to the pandemic and provided a source of low-cost funding.

-New Zealand banks also benefit from access to the RBNZ's Funding for Lending Programme, established in November 2020 in response to the economic downturn from the pandemic which serves as an additional source of low-cost funding, and the central bank's repo facility, allowing ANZNZ to rapidly monetize its large mortgage book.
-As of 30 September 2021, the bank held NZD9,647 million self originated residential mortgage backed securities (RMBS) on its balance sheet that are readily available to be pledged with the RBNZ.
+As an offset to the tightening in funding conditions, New Zealand banks benefit from access to the central bank's repo facility which allows ANZNZ to rapidly monetize its large mortgage book.
+As of 30 September 2022, the bank held NZD10,800 million self originated residential mortgage backed securities (RMBS) on its balance sheet that are readily available to be pledged with the RBNZ.